Welcome to International Early Arrival Housing!

 Below you will find opportunities to connect with other students and explore Minneapolis and St. Paul (jointly called “the Twin Cities”) before classes begin.
 We have included information about shopping/food, transportation, activities to enjoy, and Move-Out.

-There are also helpful links for new students on the International Student and Scholar Services (ISSS) website for new students.
+There are also helpful links for new students on the International Student and Scholar Services (ISSS) website.
 Make sure to visit the site for more information about how to get started at the University and meet the ISSS staff!

-You will be living in a shared space, so you will have a roommate while living in International Early Arrival Housing
+You will be living in a single or a shared space, so you may have a roommate while living in International Early Arrival Housing.
+You will also be sharing a bathroom.

-If you are needing to go shopping, the shopping areas nearest to campus are:
+If you need to go shopping, the shopping areas nearest to campus are:

 - Stadium Village (east of campus)

-- There is a mini-Target in Dinkytown (1329 5th St SE, Minneapolis, MN 55414) that is near campus.
-It has most of the items most frequently need after they arrive.
+- A mini-Target in the University Avenue neighborhood (1329 5th St SE, Minneapolis, MN 55414) is near campus.
+It has many of the items students need most frequently after they arrive.

 - Cedar-Riverside (on the west bank of the Mississippi River)

-There are also a number of concentrated shopping areas that are a short bus/car ride away:
+There are a number of concentrated shopping areas that are a short bus/car ride away:

 - The Quarry: Grocery store and general retail stores including Target